priyansh-iitd26/Content_Based_Movie_Recommendation_System/README.md

 ├── requirements.txt                # Dependencies required for the project
 ├── README.md                       # Project documentation
 ```
-**Note:**
-Due to file size limitations on GitHub, the similarity.pkl file (176 MB) has not been included in the repository.
-This file is essential for running the recommendation system.
-Instructions to generate it are provided below.

 **How it works**
 1. *Data preprocessing*: